Written by Daniel King | Edited By Walter Pacheco | Last Update: June 20, 2024

 Why It’s Important to Handle Asbestos Safely

-Improper handling of asbestos-containing materials puts workers and the general public at risk.
+Asbestos-containing materials are dangerous if not handled properly.
+They can put workers and the public at risk.
 Asbestos exposure causes diseases such as mesothelioma cancer, lung cancer and asbestosis.

 The risk of developing one of these diseases increases with every exposure to asbestos.
-Unfortunately, mesothelioma specialists haven’t found a cure.
+Sadly, mesothelioma specialists haven’t found a cure.
 Asbestos-related diseases are treatable but incurable.
 That’s why strict regulations exist.

 These regulations aim to prevent workers and the general public from exposure to asbestos.
 Large fines and serious penalties are in place for those who violate asbestos laws.

 Fines and penalties deter do-it-yourselfers from performing asbestos abatement projects.
 These projects should be carried out by a professional.
-They also incentivize building owners and abatement companies to follow regulations.
+They also incentivize building owners and abatement companies to follow the rules.

 How to Handle and Dispose of Asbestos

-The first and most important thing to know about handling and disposing of asbestos is that you should not do it yourself.
+The most important thing to know about asbestos is that you should not handle it.
 Asbestos is a deadly carcinogen.
-Only licensed asbestos abatement professionals should handle it.
+Only licensed professionals should handle and dispose of it.

-While you can find information online about do-it-yourself asbestos abatement, don’t attempt it.
+While you can find information online about how to do asbestos abatement, don’t attempt it.
 Do not disturb asbestos-containing materials in any way.

-If you ever come across any asbestos products in your home, it’s important to make sure they don’t release fibers.
+If you find any asbestos products in your home, ensure they don’t release fibers.
 To do this, gently spray them with water until a professional can look at them and give advice.

-These professionals are highly trained and certified to follow all federal and state laws.
-If you don’t hire a professional, you are likely to break one of the many laws that regulate asbestos, and you run the risk of facing a serious fine or penalty.
+These professionals receive training and certification to follow all federal and state laws.
+If you don’t hire a professional, you are likely to break asbestos laws.
+You also run the risk of facing a serious fine or penalty.

 Handling and disposing of asbestos regulations include:

-• Planning the Project Appropriately: Licensed professionals know how to assess the size and severity of the abatement project.
-This matters a lot to local officials who supply permits for different types of asbestos-abatement projects.
+• Planning the Project: Licensed professionals know how to assess the size and severity of the abatement project.
+This matters a lot to local officials who issue permits for these projects.

-• Preparing the Work Area: The work area must be sealed off with plastic sheeting and negative air pressure units must be used to prevent contamination outside the work area.
+• Preparing the Work Area: The work area must be sealed off with plastic sheeting.
+Negative air pressure units must be used to prevent contamination outside the work area.
 Surfaces that don’t need abating must be covered in plastic sheeting.
-Warning signs must be posted to alert others that an asbestos project is underway.
+Warning signs must be posted to alert others to an asbestos project.

-• Wearing Personal Safety Protection: Workers must wear an N-100 or P-100 respirator and protective clothing to prevent asbestos exposure.
+• Wearing Personal Safety Protection: Workers must wear an N-100 or P-100 respirator.
+Protective clothing, gloves and goggles also prevent asbestos exposure.

-• Safety Protocols in the Work Area: HVAC systems must be disabled to prevent circulation of asbestos fibers.
-Workers should use wet wipes or a HEPA vacuum to clean asbestos off immoveable objects to control dust.
-A HEPA vacuum is used to clean up the area when the abatement is finished.
+• Safety Protocols: Disable HVAC systems to prevent circulation of asbestos fibers.
+Workers use wet wipes or a HEPA vacuum to clean asbestos off immoveable objects to control dust.
+A HEPA vacuum cleans up the area after the abatement.

-• Creating Decontamination Units: Decontamination enclosure systems must be installed to allow workers to remove contaminated clothing, shoes and tools.
+• Decontamination Units: These units allow workers to remove contaminated clothing, shoes and tools.

-• Following Decontamination Procedures: Professionals must follow specific steps to safely remove contaminated protective clothing and equipment.
-These procedures ensure worker safety and prevent workers from tracking asbestos into their homes.
+• Decontamination Procedures: Professionals must follow steps to remove contaminated clothing and equipment.
+These procedures protect workers and prevent them from tracking asbestos into homes.

 How Is Asbestos Recycled?